History of Luxembourg: Modern history (since 1945)

 After World War II, Luxembourg abandoned its politics of neutrality, when it became a founding member of the North Atlantic Treaty Organization (NATO) and the United Nations.
 It is a signatory of the Treaty of Rome, and constituted a monetary union with Belgium (Benelux Customs Union in 1948), and an economic union with Belgium and the Netherlands, the so-called BeNeLux.

 Between 1945 and 2005, the economic structure of Luxembourg changed significantly.
 The crisis of the metallurgy sector, which began in the mid-1970s and lasted till the late 1980s, nearly pushed the country into economic recession, given the monolithic dominance of that sector.
 The Tripartite Coordination Committee, consisting of members of the government, management representatives, and trade union leaders, succeeded in preventing major social unrest during those years, thus creating the myth of a “Luxembourg model” characterised by social peace.
-Although in the early years of the 21st century Luxembourg enjoyed one of the highest GNR per capita in the world, this was mainly due to the strength of its financial sector, which gained importance at the end of the 1960s.
+Although in the early years of the 21st century Luxembourg enjoyed one of the highest GNI per capita in the world, this was mainly due to the strength of its financial sector, which gained importance at the end of the 1960s.
 Thirty-five years later, one-third of the tax proceeds originated from that sector.
 The harmonisation of the tax system across Europe could, however, seriously undermine the financial situation of the grand duchy.

 Luxembourg has been one of the strongest advocates of the European Union in the tradition of Robert Schuman.
 It was one of the six founding members of the European Coal and Steel Community (ECSC) in 1952 and of the European Economic Community (EEC) (later the European Union) in 1957; in 1999 it joined the euro currency area.

 Encouraged by the contacts established with the Dutch and Belgian governments in exile, Luxembourg pursued a policy of presence in international organisations.
-In the context of the Cold War, Luxembourg clearly opted for the West having joined NATO in 1949.
+In the context of the Cold War, Luxembourg clearly opted for the West, having joined NATO in 1949.
 Engagement in European reconstruction was rarely questioned subsequently, either by politicians or by the greater population.